Phileosopher/commonplace/safety-security.md

 - Get at least a few more locks than you technically need.
   - Test every lock or safe before using it.
 - If you're particularly high-profile, consider getting body armor under your shirt.

+Buy disposable electronic devices you're not afraid to lose (e.g., cheap computer, cheap cell phone).

+- Ideally, have a means to remotely wipe the data if it does get stolen.

 Beyond the equipment, most personal security comes from practicing healthy [habits](https://adequate.life/habits/).